+Figure 1.
+‘Go Bangka Go Nuclear: PLTN Slovakia Inspirasi PLTN Bangka Belitung’

+[‘Slovakian NPP, Inspiration for Bangka-Belitung NPP’]

+Source: Majalah Trust, No.12, Tahun IX, 27 Januari 2011, p.
+52

 The Indonesian national nuclear power agency (BATAN) is a classic example of a permanently failing organization that survives due to external support and frequent announcements of imminent construction of a nuclear power plant (NPP).
-Between 2009-2012 BATAN claimed the Slovakian nuclear power industry as its mentoring partner and inspiration in building a NPP in Bangka-Belitung.
+Between 2009 and 2013 BATAN claimed the Slovakian nuclear power industry as its mentoring partner and inspiration in building an NPP in Bangka-Belitung.
 BATAN failed to mention the scandal-ridden state of the now foreign-owned Slovakian nuclear industry, its catastrophic past, and its nonexistent construction capacity.
 The Slovakia/Bangka campaign, baseless though it was in reality, functioned as a kind of informational fog of fantasy that deflected attention from domestic critics of an Indonesian nuclear program.
-Keywords: Indonesia nuclear power industry; Slovakia nuclear industry
+Keywords: Indonesian nuclear power industry, Slovakian nuclear power industry.

 The most curious and telling episode in more than four decades of Indonesia’s nuclear power planning was the nuclear establishment’s promotion of the tiny European country of Slovakia as an “inspiration” and national industrial partner for a proposed Bangka Nuclear Power Plant (NPP).
 Between 2009 and 2013, Indonesia’s national nuclear power agency, Badan Tenaga Nuklir (BATAN), actively promoted the Bangka Slovakian proposal within Indonesia, internationally with the International Atomic Energy Agency (IAEA) and the global nuclear media, and most importantly, in the province of Bangka-Belitung (Babel).

-In a three year spasm of government-originated publicity that included public education programs, diplomatic activities, and international industry and trade exchanges, the Indonesian nuclear establishment promoted the bizarre idea that what it implied to be Slovakia’s leading role in the European nuclear industry would lead to a partnership that would build two nuclear power stations on the island of Bangka, producing more than 4,000 MW of electricity.
+In a three-year spasm of government-originated publicity that included public education programs, diplomatic activities, and international industry and trade exchanges, the Indonesian nuclear establishment promoted the bizarre idea that what it implied to be Slovakia’s leading role in the European nuclear industry would lead to a partnership that would build two nuclear power stations on the island of Bangka, producing more than 4,000 MW of electricity.

-In the plan for the Slovakian nuclear industry to act as midwife for Indonesian nuclear development, erroneous information—and on occasion, outright disinformation—was distributed by proponents of a Slovakian mentoring role for construction of a Bangka NPP.
+Proponents of the plan for the Slovakian nuclear industry to act as midwife for Indonesian nuclear development distributed erroneous information and, on occasion, outright disinformation.
 This effort failed to mention the scandal-ridden state of the now foreign-owned Slovakian nuclear industry, its catastrophic past, and the relationship of the Slovakian nuclear industry to what the country’s prime minister described as the “octopus” of endemic corruption strangling her country (Terenzani-Stanková 2011).

-By 2014, this coordinated promotion of the Slovakian “inspiration” of the Bangka NPP project had died to almost nothing, gone with as little in the way of truthful public explanation as had informed its arrival.
+By 2014, this coordinated promotion of the Slovakian inspiration of the Bangka NPP project had died to almost nothing, gone with as little in the way of truthful public explanation as had informed its arrival.
 But by then the campaign had done its job of launching the Bangka NPP idea, keeping alive the promise of safe nuclear power after Fukushima, helping BATAN secure an important alliance with the then Babel provincial government, and most importantly, constructing a kind of informational fog of fantasy and uncertainty that deflected attention from increasingly effective domestic critics of an Indonesian nuclear power program.